-The following is a tentative draft of a section drawn from “The Positions and Movements of the Head,” chapter 7 of the work in progress The Technique of Eighteenth-Century Ballet (© Edmund Fairfax 2018).
+The following is an adaptation of a section drawn from “The Positions and Movements of the Head,” chapter 7 of the work in progress The Technique of Eighteenth-Century Ballet (© Edmund Fairfax 2018).

 In contemporary classical ballet, a dancer normally spots when executing fast multiple turns either on the floor or in the air, in order to forestall dizziness, to help give continued impetus to consecutive revolutions, and to maintain a sense of front, as it were.
 To give Beaumont’s definition ( 1975: 27), spotting is done thus: “the head should be the last to move as the body turns away from the spectator, and the head should be the first to move as the body returns towards the spectator.”
 A notable exception to this rule today are slow sustained turns wherein such whipping around of the head is both unnecessary, since little dizziness results from slow turning, and is generally at odds with the gentle character of the slow movement.

 184.108.40.206 Spotting in the Eighteenth Century